Watanabe Kunitake: Cabinet Minister

 Watanabe also held the post of Communications Minister in 1895 under the 2nd Itō administration and also served as Itō’s vice premier.

 In 1900, Watanabe became one of the founding organizers of the Rikken Seiyūkai political party.
 He was reappointed as Finance Minister under the 4th Itō administration in 1900–1901, despite having had a falling out with Itō earlier on the subject of political appointments.
 During his tenure, he attempted to impose an austerity budget, with implementation of a sugar tax and a liquor tax, and cutbacks in government enterprises.
 The measures passed the lower house, but were blocked by the upper house, resulting in another deadlocked Diet of Japan which was resolved only through his resignation.

-Later years
+Later years and death

 Following his resignation, Watanabe largely retired from public life.
 He made a trip to Russia before the Russo-Japanese War of 1904-1905 and returned a strong proponent of the conflict, and was a leader in the opposition to the Treaty of Portsmouth.
 After suffering from a stroke, he retired to his villa in Azabu, Tokyo, and subsequently to Izu, where he died in 1919 at the age of 73.
 A lifelong bachelor, he adopted Chifuyu Watanabe the third son of his brother Chiaki as his heir.
 Watanabe wrote poems and prose as well as he played the Japanese harp, koto.